beckjonathan/FileBundle/Resources/doc/index.md

 }
 ```

+**Note**

+This code will only run if you make use of the multiple file uploader NOT the SINGLE file uploader.

 ##How does it work?

-Complete following steps to be able to upload files.
+There are two ways to use the FileBundle:

+- 1. Multiple file uploader

+- 2. Single file uploader

+###1.
+Multiple file uploader

-### Step 1: Add the template code to the controller.
+#### Step 1: Add the template code to the controller.

 ```php
 return $this->render('BeckJonathanCMSBundle:CMS/Example:index.html.twig', array(